enso-org/enso/docs/types/types.md

 Vec ([1,2,3].to Array) : Vector Int
 ```

 Since static methods live in the topmost atom _constructor_, this implies a constraint on type statements that contain statics.
 Namely that it has to pun with its own type.
 This translates to having no distinct type variables for each of its arguments.
-We may choose to relax this in the future, but by being overstrict right now we leave room for evolving the language spec, rather than risk users depending on bad behaviors we'd have to change later.
+We may choose to relax this in the future, but by being overstrict right now, we leave room for evolving the language spec rather than risk users depending on bad behaviors we'd have to change later.

 e.g.